czukowski/I18n_Plural/README.md

     echo ___('Enabled', 'user');
     // Включен

-Note the 'other' key, that'll be used for any other context than 'user' or 'role'.
+Note the `other` key, that'll be used for any other context than `user` or `role`.

 Plural inflections
 ==================

-If you've ever been bothered by labels like '1 file(s)', search no more, there is a solution for you.
+If you've ever been bothered by labels like "1 file(s)", search no more, there is a solution for you.

 Nice people at CLDR have taken their time to compile plural rules for a large number of languages.
 This module includes all these rules and a function, that converts any number into a proper context for that language.
-The possible contexts are 'zero', 'one', 'two', 'few', 'many' and 'other'.
-Most languages will only have 2-3 of these, and any of them will always have 'other' context.
+The possible contexts are `zero`, `one`, `two`, `few`, `many` and `other`.
+Most languages will only have 2-3 of these, and any of them will always have `other` context.

 The rules are defined in [these classes](https://github.com/czukowski/I18n_Plural/tree/master/classes/i18n/plural).
 If you don't see your language immediately, try looking into one.php, two.php and other generic names, they aggregate a large number of languages,